 Dresden celebrates its literary treasures: Ebert, Kästner and more!

-The Saxon state capital Dresden is not only known for its magnificent architecture and rich history, but also for the many important personalities who have lived and worked here.
-A particularly remarkable name in this list is Sabine Ebert , who celebrated great success as a journalist and novelist.
-Born on April 16, 1958 in Aschersleben, she has spent the past few years in the old town of Dresden.
-Before that, she lived in Leipzig, where she became known for her research on the Battle of the Nations.
-Ebert started her career as a journalist in Freiberg and, with her debut novel "The Secret of the Midwife" from 2006, achieved great popularity, which tells a saga about settlers and silver finds in the Ore Mountains.
-Their historical novels have sold over 3.5 million times and are regularly on the bestseller lists.
-In addition, "the secret of the midwife" was filmed and realized as a play, an premiere took place on the Felsenbühne Rathen in 2018 MDR reported that ....
+The Saxon state capital Dresden is not only known for its magnificent architecture and rich history, but also for the many important personalities who lived and worked here.
+A particularly notable name in this list isSabine Ebert, who enjoyed great success as a journalist and novelist.
+Born on April 16, 1958 in Aschersleben, she has spent the last few years in Dresden's old town.
+She previously lived in Leipzig, where she became known for her research on the Battle of the Nations.
+Ebert began her career as a journalist in Freiberg and gained great popularity with her debut novel “The Secret of the Midwife” from 2006, which tells a saga about settlers and silver discoveries in the Ore Mountains.
+Her historical novels have sold over 3.5 million copies and are regularly on bestseller lists.
+In addition, “The Secret of the Midwife” was filmed and realized as a play; a premiere took place in 2018 on the Rathen rock stage MDR reports that ....

-But the list of literary sizes born in Dresden is long.
-Erich Kästner is another prominent example.
-Born on February 23, 1899 in Dresden, Kästner achieved worldwide celebrity through his children's books such as "Emil and the Detectives" and "The Flying Classroom".
-Despite his success, his critical attitude towards National Socialist ideology was not rewarded - on the contrary, his works were publicly destroyed in 1933 at the famous book burning in Berlin.
-In his last residential address at Königsbrücker Straße 38 in Dresden, a museum can be found today.
+But the list of literary greats who were born in Dresden is long.Erich Kästneris another prominent example.
+Born on February 23, 1899 in Dresden, Kästner achieved worldwide fame through his children's books such as “Emil and the Detectives” and “The Flying Classroom”.
+Despite his success, his critical attitude towards the National Socialist ideology was not rewarded - on the contrary, his works were publicly destroyed in the famous book burning in Berlin in 1933.
+In his last home address at Königsbrücker Straße 38 in Dresden there is now a museum dedicated to his life and work.

-literary diversity in Dresden
+Literary diversity in Dresden

-Another big name is Karl May , who saw the light of day on February 25, 1842 in Ernstthal and spent a large part of his life in Dresden.
+Another big name isKarl May, who was born on February 25, 1842 in Ernstthal and spent a large part of his life in Dresden.
 He is known for his adventure novels, especially the stories about Winnetou and Old Shatterhand.
-His breakthrough came in 1892 with the "collected travel novels", and since 1952 the Karl May games in Bad Segeberg have been attracting numerous visitors.
+His breakthrough came in 1892 with the “Collected Travel Novels”, and since 1952 the Karl May Games in Bad Segeberg have attracted numerous visitors.

-Modern literature is also characterized by Dresden authors.
-Ingo Schulze , born on December 15, 1962, often reflects the experiences of East German reunification in his works.
-His most famous works, such as "Simple Stories", deal with the complexity of life in the GDR.
-Together with Durs Grünbein , an important poet who was born in the 1960s and whose texts often address a return to his roots, these authors shape the literary image of the city.
-Grünbein received the Georg Büchner Prize and also deals with the Nazi era and post-war coping in his writings.
+Modern literature is also influenced by Dresden authors.Ingo Schulze, born on December 15, 1962, often reflects the experiences of East German reunification in his works.
+His best-known works, such as “Simple Stories,” deal with the complexity of life in the GDR.
+Together withDurs Grünbein, an important poet who was born in the 1960s and whose texts often address a return to his roots, these authors shape the literary image of the city.
+Grünbein received the Georg Büchner Prize and his writings also deal with the Nazi era and its post-war recovery.

 The literature of the GDR and its challenges

-The GDR literature was strongly shaped by the political situation and the ideological orientation of the state.
-The authors were often challenged to work within strict guidelines that aimed at socialist upbringing the population.
-The social tensions and the striving for individual development flowed into many works and created a fertile soil for literary work during this time.
-Author, such as Christa Wolf and Uwe Johnson GDR literature] (https://www.ingebenangabe.de/wissen/literaturepochen/literatur-der-ddr/).
+GDR literature was strongly influenced by the political situation and the ideological orientation of the state.
+The authors were often required to work within strict guidelines that aimed to provide a socialist education for the population.
+The social tensions and the pursuit of individual development flowed into many works and created fertile ground for literary creation during this time.
+Author likeChrista WolfandUwe Johnsonare among the greats who made significant contributions to GDR literature and in some cases addressed the contradictions in everyday life and social developments Content provides information about the history of GDR literature.